 You take another lift from level 33 to level 68 and arrive at 'Cloudscape'.
 This level, I think, is just to help you adjust to the high height so you don't come out of the lift and see the views immediately.
-The walls have opaque film covering them explaining the types of clouds to help you identify them.
+The walls have an opaque film covering them explaining the types of clouds to help you identify them.

 From here, walk to level 69 and you have reached what will be the most popular floor of the building.
 The views are spectacular even on a low visibility day.

-There are 12 'Tell:scopes' to help you identify the landmarks.
+There are 12 'Tell: scopes' to help you identify the landmarks.
 These can be moved as a telescope to look closer at the view and the names of 200 landmarks appear on the touchscreen.
-You can also choose Sunrise/Day/Night options of the same view you are pointing the tell:scope towards.
-I found this really helpful on a low visibility day and also very encouraging to know what the view would be like in the evening.
+You can also choose Sunrise/Day/Night options of the same view you are pointing the tell: scope towards.
+This is really helpful on a low visibility day and also very encouraging to know what the view would be like in the evening.